Troubleshooting

 Values of Health Check output:

-• SEC Cloud URL: Displays the CDO cloud URL and whether or not the SEC can reach CDO.
+• SEC Cloud URL: Displays the Security Cloud Control cloud URL and whether or not the SEC can reach Security Cloud Control.

 • SEC Connector: Will show "Running" if the SEC connector has been onboarded correctly and has started.